 Get the right skills

 Even if you’re entering philanthropy as an intern or volunteer you’ll need to have appropriate skills and attributes.
 If you have a specialist role in mind then you’ll need the usual qualifications – professional examinations for instance, or a relevant degree.
-Or you could explore specific qualifications related to charity, like the ones offered by the Cass Business School’s Centre for Charity Effectiveness.
+Or you could explore specific qualifications related to charity, like the ones offered by the Bayes Business School’s Centre for Charity Effectiveness.